We’re not married to the law anymore

 - 7:3 It’s another thing entirely if she’s still married when she hooks up with another man.
 She’s committing adultery then.
 But if her husband dies, she’s free of the law that tied the two of them together.
 It’s okay for her to get married again.

 - 7:4 Here’s the point I want you to get, my fellow Jews.
-The body of Christ died so that we can move on.
-We’re now free to belong to another—to the one who was raised from the dead.
-We can now give birth to good things for God.
+You married the law.
+But the law died when the body of Christ died.
+You’re free to remarry the resurrected Christ and give birth to good things for God.

 - 7:5 Before this, what we produced was good for nothing but dying.
 I’m talking about sin.
 We did what our bodies told us to do.
 We followed our passions into sin.
 And the law actually contributes to this by telling us what not to do.1